Prag8855/aab/content/guides/haftpflichtversicherung.md

 If you often rent vehicles, you can pay around 1€/month more to cover rented vehicles.
 This covers the car rental company's deductible if you damage the car.

+### Don't wait

+Get liability insurance before you need it.
+You can't get it *after* you have a problem.
+For example, if you get liability insurance just before you [move out](/guides/moving-out), it might not cover the things you already broke in the apartment.

 ### How to pay less

 Don't get the cheapest insurance.
 Pick good coverage with a good insurance company.
 There are other ways to pay less.